 8- Most Scopes of Ice Cream Balanced on one Cone?

 An Italian Ice Cream Fan named Dimitri Panciera balanced 121 Scoops of ice cream on one cone.

-7- The Number of Ice Cream Stores have increased 0.9% each year from 2017 to 2022 according to IBISWorld.
+7- The Number of Ice Cream Stores has increased by 0.9% each year from 2017 to 2022 according to IBISWorld.

 6- According to Taste of Home, Kemps Vanilla Ice Cream Sandwiches are the Best Classic Ice Cream Sandwich

-5- Most ice Cream Scoops Thrown and Caught by Two People was 25 scoops
+5- Most ice Cream Scoops Thrown and Caught by Two People were 25 scoops

 4- Blue Bunny Ice Cream Sandwiches have the most ice cream among the cookie sandwiches

 3- It is said that Christopher Columbus Discovered Ice Cream more than 250 years before it was brought to America.